petzval/btferret/README.md

 for operations sent from those clients.
 When a remote device connects, reads/writes a characteristic, or disconnects, a callback function is called, and this can be used to trigger code execution by the server, allowing the server to be controlled by the LE client.
-The characteristics are defined in the devices.txt file, details below.
+The characteristics are defined in the [devices file](#3-3-devices-file).
+A timer may be specified that calls the callback function at regular intervals.

 The connecting device may be another Pi acting as an LE client, or a phone app such as [nRF](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile).